[Latest] Psychology And Sports | Chapter 9 Notes | 2026

 Types of Motivation

-Techniques of Motivation
+Techniques to Enhance Motivation

 Exercise Adherence: Reasons, Benefits & Strategies for Enhancing it